Last Updated on May 3, 2023 by Charmaine | The Canadian Wanderer

 - Couples / Friends Trips – Volunteer along with your partner or friend – $59 USD for 1 year

 - Couples / Friends Pack – Everything from Couples/ Friends Plan + extended insurance + video lessons – $119 USD for 1 year

-Right now until December 31st, 2022, get 3 extra months for free in addition to your annual plan!
+Through May 31st, you’ll also get 3 extra months added to your plan!